Easy Gluten-Free Pumpkin Pie

 - For the crust: Place gluten-free all-purpose flour, powdered sugar, and salt in a food processor.
 Add the diced cold butter and process until crumbs form.
 Add the egg and process until just beginning to clump.
 You can also make the dough by hand.
 Take the dough out of the processor and finish forming it.
 Cover and let it rest in the refrigerator for at least 1 hour.

-- For the filling: Whisk the pumpkin puree, sugar, and eggs in a medium bowl.
+- Whisk the pumpkin puree, sugar, and eggs in a medium bowl.
 Add the salt, spices, and condensed milk and mix until well incorporated.

 - Preheat oven to 350°F (180°C).

-- Take the dough from the refrigerator and let it soften at room temperature for 5 to 10 minutes.
+- Take the dough from the refrigerator and let it soften at room temperature for 5 to 10minutes.
 Roll out the dough on a lightly floured (GF flour) counter and then transfer to a lightly greased round baking dish.
-Make cookies in the shape you like best with the leftover dough, and cook for 8 to 10 minutes.
+With the leftover dough, make cookies with your favorite shape, and bake for 8 to 10 minutes.

 - Pour the filling into the baking dish, filling 3/4 of the crust.